ignYoqzii/GeoGuessrPlayer/README.md

 # GeoGuessr Player, by StarZ Team (Developed by yoqzii)

-**A feature-rich tool to enhance your GeoGuessr gameplay with real-time integration and Discord Rich Presence.
-This is not affiliated with the owners of GeoGuessr.
-Credits to them.**
+**A feature-rich tool to enhance your GeoGuessr gameplay with real-time integration and Discord Rich Presence. ❗❗Not affiliated with the owners of GeoGuessr❗❗**

 ---